vinteum-bdl/task-rpc-scavenger-hunt/README.md

 There are empty template files for each script in the [submission](/submission) directory in this repository.
 You MUST write your scripts into these files for the autograder to work properly.
 Do NOT rename the script files!

+You can solve the task using any programming language, but you should adapt the scripts in the `submissions` directory to build and call your programs.
+The autograder will always call, e.g., `bash submission/001.sh` from the root of the repository.
+The answer should be a single line with the required answer and nothing more.

 Answer as many as you can.
 Some are easy, some are very hard!